mussoi-lisa/blogdown.source/content/project/example-project.md

 date = "2018-09-24"

 # Project title.
-title = "My project"
+title = "Histology"

 # Project summary to display on homepage.
-summary = "A short summary of my project."
+summary = "The exam arrive and the most difficult in BAC2 bio is the exam of histology.
+The syllabus have 200 pages, there are a lot of slide to study too and there are a pratic exam.
+We must to analyse some tissu with a microscope."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "project.jpg"
+image_preview = "Licorne.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`